alkesh26/blog/content/posts/leetcode-path-sum-ii.md

 description: LeetCode - return all root-to-leaf paths where the sum of the node values in the path equals targetSum using C++, Golang, and Javascript.
 date: 2022-09-04
 hashtags: ["leetcode", "geeksforgeeks", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return all root-to-leaf paths where the sum of the node values in the path equals targetSum, c++, golang, javascript, geeksforgeeks."
+categories: "return all root-to-leaf paths where the sum of the node values in the path equals targetSum, c++, golang, javascript, geeksforgeeks."
 ---

 ## Problem statement